mkilikrates/documentation/CV/README.md

 *April 2022 - May 2024*:

-- Tool Management and Support:
+- Tool Management and Platform Engineering:
   - Management and support of key SDLC tools, including Jenkins, Udeploy, Sonarqube, Github Enterprise Cloud, and LaunchDarkly, leveraging Service-now for seamless integration.
 - Data Insights and Automation:
   - Innovatively design and implement pipelines, Python scripts, Step Functions and Lambda functions to gather comprehensive metadata on SDLC tools;